Neoclassical architecture in Belgium: Neoclassical Eclecticism (1865–1909)

 King Leopold II (1865–1909) was a prodigious builder, who launched various constructions of large buildings to demonstrate the prestige of the monarchy.
 However, during his reign, the Eclectic style, which appeared with Poelaert under Leopold I, became predominant, mixing various forms from neo-Romanesque, neo-Gothic, neo-Renaissance and neo-Baroque, as well as the neoclassical schools.

 Neoclassicism under Leopold II was no exception.
-Some buildings from this period, such as the Brussels Stock Exchange and the Palace of Justice were openly eclectic; others cited below, can be broadly considered as neoclassical, without exempting them, however, from the banner of characteristic decorative eclecticism.
+Some buildings from this period, such as the Bourse Palace and the Palace of Justice were openly eclectic; others cited below, can be broadly considered as neoclassical, without exempting them, however, from the banner of characteristic decorative eclecticism.

 Note that many of the buildings commissioned by Leopold II incorporated his monogram, consisting of two symmetrical "L" letters.